01 of 04

 Brushes are an important determiner in what kind of line you will get.
-In the example, I am using a small sable brush (# 1 round) to draw lines with.
-For medium lines, I would suggest a #4 round, for thick, bold lines I would begin by trying out a #6 or #8 round.
+In the example, a small sable brush (# 1 round) is used to draw lines with.
+For medium lines, we suggest a #4 round; for thick, bold lines, try a #6 or #8 round.
 For thick-and-thin lines, try a flat brush instead.

 If you haven't worked with a certain brush or brush type before, try out different strokes using water on a piece of paper.
 Remember that you only want the tip of the brush to be on the surface of the paper or bisqueware.
 The upper area of the brush's hair is the reservoir for the stain (or ink).